huggingface/hub-docs/docs/hub/spaces-add-to-arxiv.md

 **Method 1 (Recommended): Linking from the Space README**

-The simplest way to add a Space to an ArXiv paper to include the link to the paper in the Space readme (README.md).
+The simplest way to add a Space to an ArXiv paper is to include the link to the paper in the Space README file (`README.md`).
 It's good practice to include a full citation as well.
 You can see an example of a link and a citation on this [Echocardiogram Segmentation Space README](https://huggingface.co/spaces/abidlabs/echocardiogram-arxiv/blob/main/README.md).

 And that's it!
 Your Space should appear in the Demo tab next to the paper on ArXiv in a few minutes 🤗